 1. Rock kills focus

-When you need to be focussed, avoid Rock.
+When you need to be focused, avoid Rock.

 The ensuing confusing rattling through your subconscious brain is called dissonance - the reason they do it is twofold - to keep you paying attention, and manipulate your emotions into a vague feeling of longing.
 So Rock kills your concentration and makes you feel uneasy and dissatisfied.
 Not suitable for focusing on creative work!